A-2 jacket: History

 Broadly similar in construction to the A-1, it replaced the A-1's buttoned front and pocket flaps with a zipper and hidden snap fasteners (although the first three A-2 contracts retained the pocket buttons).
 The A-1's stand-up knitted collar, which buttoned closed, was supplanted in the A-2 by a shirt-style leather collar, with hidden snaps at the points and a hook-and-eye latch at the throat.
 Stitched-down shoulder straps were also added to the design.
 Sizes were listed as ranging in even numbers from 32 through 54.

-The A-2 was replaced by the AN6552 (AN-J-3) per an Authority for Change of Status Equipment document dated May 24, 1943, and declared "Limited Standard", meaning replacements were available in addition to the A-2.
+The A-2 was replaced by the AN6552 (AN-J-3) per an Authority for Change of Status Equipment document dated 24 May 1943, and declared "Limited Standard", meaning replacements were available in addition to the A-2.
 The April 1944 USAAF catalog for ordering supplies does not list the AN-J-3 as an option, but both the A-1 and A-2 are listed (the A-1 for $4.00 and the A-2 for $8.12).
-The lack of AN-J-3 or updated AN-J-3a replacements may explain why three significant U.S. A-2 contracts were granted in Dec.
-1943, or after the A-2 jacket was officially superseded (likely due to leather shortages during most of 1943).
-A-2 flying jackets were also purchased from Simpsons Gloves Pty.
+The Air Force never procured AN-J-3 or updated AN-J-3a jackets (likely due to severe leather shortages during most of 1943).
+The lack of goatskin AN-J-3a replacements may explain why three significant A-2 horsehide/cowhide contracts were granted in Dec.
+1943, or after the A-2 jacket was officially superseded.
+Cowhide A-2 flying jackets were also purchased from Simpsons Gloves Pty.
 Ltd., Vic., Australia by the Department of the U.S. Army in 1942 and 1943.
-These "V505" jackets have been shown to be used by some members of the U.S. Fifth Air Force.)
-It wasn't until 26-Feb-1951 the A-2 specification was canceled and replaced by the MIL-J-6251 “Jacket Flying, Intermediate, Type B-15C”.
+These Australian "V505" jackets have been shown to be used by some members of the U.S. Fifth Air Force.)
+Ultimately, there was no need for the Air Force to procure any AN-J-3a jackets given the large stock of A-2 jackets on hand.
+It wasn't until 26-Feb-1951 the A-2 specification was canceled and replaced by the MIL-J-6251 "Jacket Flying, Intermediate, Type B-15C".
 The timing helped make the A-2 into a very popular 1950's surplus jacket for another generation.